ahmdtaha/conference_notes/VLM.md

 ### 4. Bootstrapping Language-Image Pre-training-v2 (BLIP-2) by Salesforce [arXiv](https://arxiv.org/abs/2301.12597)
 Train VLM with minimal computatinal cost (both frozen vision and LLM).

 The paper trains a Q-former between a frozne vision encoder and an LLMs.
 The Q-former objective is to bridge the gap between the vision and text representation.
 To train Q-former, the paper propose a two-stage pipeline: The first stage uses BLIP three-objectives: ITC, ITM, and LM.
 The first stage objective is to align vision and text represnetations.
 The second stage is solely a generative language modeling (LM) stage.
 The second stage objective is to bootstrap vision-to-language generative learning.
+Q-former contains two transformers that use a shared self-attention layer.
+The self-attention layer operates on both the learned queries and input text, but leverage different attention-masks depending on the training task (ITC, ITM, ITG).

 Key observations:
 1. The Q-former can be regarded as a non-linear projection layer between the vision and text embedding which is a common approach in recent literature when training VLMs.